Division of Public Health, Bureau of Environmental and Occupational Health (BEOH)

-The Bureau provides tracking of environmental and occupational illness through disease surveillance programs, provides consultation to employers, local public health agencies and the public on many technical issues and promotes risk reduction through assessment, evaluation and control of environmental and occupational hazards.
-The Bureau regulates and licenses x-ray equipment, radioactive materials and devices and certifies lead and asbestos workers, food managers and environmental health professionals.
+The Bureau provides tracking of environmental and occupational illness through disease surveillance programs, provides consultation to employers, local health agencies, and the public on many technical issues and promotes risk reduction through assessment, evaluation and control of environmental and occupational hazards.
+The Bureau regulates and licenses x-ray equipment, radioactive materials and devices and certifies lead and asbestos workers and environmental health professionals.

 The Health Hazard Evaluation Section tracks environmental and occupational diseases and conditions, performs assessment of uncontrolled hazardous waste sites, provides technical support on indoor air quality, asthma and other environmental issues and conducts research and provides information regarding the health risks associated with sports fish consumption.
 Toxicologists within the Section prepare recommendations for groundwater and ambient air quality standards.

 The Lead and Asbestos Section tracks adult and childhood lead poisoning in Wisconsin, prepares policies and guidance on case follow-up and management, and develops strategies to prevent lead poisoning.
 A registry of lead-safe and lead-free properties is maintained.
 Also section staff certify lead and asbestos workers.
-More information can be found here.

-The Radiation Protection Section inspects and licenses X-ray devices and mammography facilities, radioactive materials and devices and tanning devices.
+The Radiation Protection Section inspects and licenses X-ray devices and mammography facilities, radioactive materials and devices.
 The Section provides technical support regarding the control of indoor radon and provides environmental monitoring around Wisconsins nuclear energy facilities.
 The Section maintains emergency response capability for energy or transportation incidents, or potential acts of terrorism involving radioactive materials.